Understanding the Myanmar/Rohingya conflict is best achieved through understanding international non-alignment

 In 1990, the US turned against Saddam and maintained an anti-Iraq stance which lasted until the US/UK invasion of the country in 2003.

-In his expert analysis, Andrew Korybro warms that Aung San Suu Kyi, the State Councillor of Myanmar, might become a “South East Asian Saddam”.
+In his expert analysis, Andrew Korybro warns that Aung San Suu Kyi, the State Councillor of Myanmar, might become a “South East Asian Saddam”.
 He is of course referring to the fact that she may violently fall from the graces of the US and wider US controlled west if Washington feels it can attain a specific advantage in doing so.

 Extrapolating the Iraq analogy further, one could easily say that the Rohingya might become a South East Asian equivalent of the Kurds.